kubestash/docs/docs/guides/volume-populator/pvc/index.md

 ## Prepare Volume

 At first, let's prepare our desired PVC.
 Here, we are going to create a PVC.
 Then, we are going to mount this PVC with a Pod.
-Pod will generate a sample file into the PVC.
+Pod will generate a sample file into that PVC.

 **Create PersistentVolumeClaim:**